 You will need to be careful that you do not dislocate your artificial hip, especially in the first few months after surgery.
 You will need to learn exercises that make your new hip stronger and take special precautions.

-You will need to have someone with you at home 24 hours a day for 1 to 2 weeks after you leave the hospital or rehab center.
+You will need to have someone with you at home for 1 to 2 weeks after you leave the hospital or rehab center.
 You will need help preparing meals, bathing, moving around the house, and doing other daily activities.

 Over time, you should be able to return to your former level of activity.
 You will need to avoid some sports, such as downhill skiing or contact sports like football and soccer.
 But you should be able to do low impact activities, such as hiking, gardening, swimming, playing tennis, and golfing.